 Aquarium bacteria are vulnerable to chemicals like chlorine in tap water.
 They are also affected by certain medications.

-Even cleaning liquids like bleach or hot water can kill beneficial bacteria.
+Even cleaning liquids like bleach or hot water kill beneficial bacteria.

 So, be very careful when introducing any new ingredient into an aquarium.